I’ve gathered up some bits of wisdom of late that I’d like to share.

 I look up Usher “Yeah” ahead of time, and I totally do know that song, I just didn’t know that it was by Usher or that it was called “Yeah.”
 (Details.)

 It’s the first hip hop, and that’s a bit of a mind-bender for a middle-aged white lady like me.
 I’m so focused on trying to remember all the fiddly steps (we’re learning the men’s steps, since the girls are mainly just twerking) my timing is all off.
 It finally occurs to me that it might work better to follow the beat of the music!
 Hey!
 Secrets of dance success!

 At Jean’s company Christmas party, I keep threatening to break out my hip-hop moves.
 Fortunately for Jean (and probably me), they never do play “Yeah”.

 Week 8 and 9

-Have not happened yet, but I know they will feature “We Are Family” by the Pointer Sisters (know that song, not that video; must look up video) and “Bootylicious” by Destiny’s Child (ditto, except I don’t know that song as well).
+Have not happened yet, but I know they will feature “Jump for my Love” by the Pointer Sisters (know that song, not that video; must look up video) and “Bootylicious” by Destiny’s Child (ditto, except I don’t know that song as well).

 In the winter, we might be able to sign up for ballroom dance again.
 Which is good, but I think I will miss working out to some crazy video-inspired choreography each week.